Münchhausen trilemma

 In epistemology, the Münchhausen trilemma is a thought experiment intended to demonstrate the theoretical impossibility of proving any truth, even in the fields of logic and mathematics, without appealing to accepted assumptions.
-If it is asked how any given proposition is known to be true, proof may be provided.
-Yet that same question can be asked of the proof, and any subsequent proof.
+If it is asked how any given proposition is known to be true, proof in support of that proposition may be provided.
+Yet that same question can be asked of that supporting proof and any subsequent supporting proof.
 The Münchhausen trilemma is that there are only three ways of completing a proof: